Before You Start

 Field Value Label Expense Plural Label Expenses Starts with vowel sound checked Object Name Expense

-Scroll to the Fields & Relationships section of the object details page.
-For each of the following fields, click New and define the field with the following details.
+- Add custom fields to the Expense object.
+Go to the Fields & Relationships section of the object details page.
+For each of the following fields, click Newand define the field with the following details.

 Field Type Field Label Field Name Properties (otherwise accept defaults) Number Amount Amount Length: 16, Decimal Places: 2 Text Client Client Length: 50 Date Date Date Checkbox Reimbursed Reimbursed